logseq/nbb-logseq/examples/from-js/README.md

 $ yarn global add $PWD
 # Print help to understand what arguments are available
 $ logseq-graph-ast -h
-Usage: $0 GRAPH-DIR [NODE-TYPE]
+Usage: $0 [GRAPH-DIR] [OPTIONS]
+Options:
+  -h, --help      Print help
+  -o, --out-file  File to save output
+  -n, --node-type Node type to filter asts
 Valid node-types are simple-query, advanced-query, url

-# Same as the above, though using the CLI
-# version allows us to call it from any directory
+# Same as the above, though using the CLI version allows us to call it from any directory
 $ node graph_ast.mjs -h
 Usage: $0 GRAPH-DIR [NODE-TYPE]
+...

+# Same as above by calling cljs file directly
+$ yarn nbb-logseq -m graph-ast/-main -h
 ...
 ```